MansurAli10/Big-Data/README.md

 Generally Big Data is Classified into three types
 1) Structured Data
 2) Unstructured Data
-3) Semi-structured
+3) Semi-structured Data

 **Structured Data**:
 Structured data is information that comes in a consistent, organized format, making it easy to store, find, and work with.
 One common example of structured data is the kind you find in a relational database management system.
 For instance, think of a table in a database that holds information about employees.
-This table is a straightforward example of structured data..
+This table is a straightforward example of structured data.

+**Unstructured Data**:
+Unstructured data is information that doesn't follow a specific pattern or structure.
+A common example of unstructured data is when you have a mix of different types of data, like text files, images, and videos all jumbled together.
+For instance, think about what you get when you do a 'Google Search.'
+The results you get from a Google Search are a prime example of unstructured data.

+**Semi-structured Data**:
+Semi-structured data is a type of information that combines both structured and unstructured elements.
+An example of semi-structured data is data stored in an XML file.